 If a dental implant is cheap enough to seem too good to be true, it probably is.
 The national average all-inclusive price for a single dental implant roughly $3,000-$6,000 per tooth.

 The national average cost for a single dental implant ranges from $3,500 to $6,000.
-An all-on-4 single arch restoration uses 4 dental implants to hold an entire upper or lower arch of teeth and has a national average cost of $25,000 to $40,000.
+An 4-on-1 full arch single arch restoration uses 4 dental implants to hold an entire upper or lower arch of teeth and has a national average cost of $25,000 to $40,000.